-Fast and Slow Layers
+15.2 Fast and Slow Layers

-In his book The Clock of the Long Now, Stewart Brand introduces the notion that society is a construct of several layers, each with a unique and suitable rate of change (Figure 15-2).
+In his book The Clock of the Long Now, Stewart Brand introduced the notion that society is a construct of several layers, each with a unique and suitable rate of change (Figure 15-2).
 The slow layers provide stability; the fast layers drive innovation.
 The independence of speed between layers is a natural and healthy result of societal evolution.
 Imagine the alternative.
 How about commerce moving at the pace of federal bureaucracy?
 Remember the Soviet Union?
+Enough said.